-Dental Checkups & Cleanings in Houston
+Dental Checkups & Cleanings in the Memorial Area of Houston

 Dr. Gray and his team always love to see you and your family in the office.
 We really do enjoy your company!
 And, of course, we love to see your smile and to take care of your smile.
 In keeping with the American Dental Association, Dr. Gray recommends that you and each member of your family from the youngest to eldest have at least two dental checkups and cleanings every year.
 Not only do we get the pleasure of your company at these visits, but we also have the opportunity to clean and polish your teeth and check to make sure your mouth is healthy.